 And, although the cloud offers many security perks, it still has vulnerabilities.
 So, to avoid becoming the next Equifax or Capital One, it’s critical to continue ramping up IT security efforts in 2020.

-So, as we approach 2020, sit down with this list, your executive team, and your board.
-Start talking (out loud) about each of these technology trends and how they may impact your credit union.
+So, halfway through 2020, it’s time to revisit this list.
+Executive teams and boards in particular must start talking (out loud) about each of these technology trends and how they may impact your credit union.

 - What problems do you need to solve?